 As previously discussed, the more follicles producing healthy eggs there are, the higher the chances that a successful natural or assisted conception will occur.
 This means that follicle health and growth are important for IUI treatment.
 There is therefore the option to assist the process of IUI by having ovarian stimulation, as with IVF.

-What is the IUI success rate with one follicle?
+What is the IUI success rate with one ovarian follicle?

 On average ten to twelve follicles are produced per cycle, but this can vary from person to person and is affected by multiple factors such as age, medical history and your individual response to ovarian stimulation.